Finding Your Home

 Finding a Real Estate Agent

-People often wonder whether they should search by themselves or use a real estate agent.
 Like all professions, some agents are better than others, but many people agree that a good agent makes the buying process much easier.
-Your agent can find available homes for you, arrange showings, and help you write an offer.
+Your agent can find available homes for you, arrange showings and help you write an offer.
 Best of all, in most cases, the seller pays your agent, not you.

-- Ask for referrals: Many of your friends and relatives have probably bought and sold their homes through real estate agents.
+- Ask for referrals: Use your social network to find a reputable, personable agent with knowledge and experience.
+Many of your friends and relatives have probably bought and sold their homes through real estate agents.
 Make some phone calls, and get the names of the agents they had a good experience with.

 - Comparison shop: Talk to several prospective real estate agents and ask questions about the areas and types of homes you are interested in.
 Do they seem knowledgeable?
 Is their personal style a good fit with your own?

 - Avoid using the seller’s real estate agent: Many people choose the real estate agent selling the house they want to put an offer on.
 This is usually not a good idea.
 Because the real estate agent is working for you and the seller, he or she is not really able to be an advocate for you.
 It’s important to have someone on your side.

 Your housing search will be more efficient and focused if you think beforehand about what you want.
 Some prospective home buyers might call this the “fun part,” when they can be vocal and deliberate about the specifications that make their “dream home.”

 What primary considerations should I make while searching for a home?

 - Price: This is an all-important consideration.
 A wish list of amenities, bells and whistles will only come to life if your budget can support it.
 Price is the factor around which all compromises and limitations are determined, so give yourself a reality check.

 - Size: It’s important to decide how much space you need, like a desirable number of bedrooms and bathrooms, as well as overall square footage.
 You might also prefer to buy a single-family property instead of a condo, or vice versa.